 I will use formal hypnosis when:

-Since in most case of working with traumas and phobias I usually end up needing just one session, the majority of clients will not end up experiencing a formal hypnotic process but the ‘open’ version instead.
+Since with most traumas and phobias I usually end up needing just one session, the majority of clients will not end up experiencing a formal hypnotic process, but the ‘open’ version instead.

 For more information on how I can personally help with ARFID, contact me today on 0207 794 8730.